SudarshanaRao/wikipedia-search/README.md

 # Wikipedia Search (Vanilla JavaScript)

 ## Overview
 This is a simple Wikipedia search application built using vanilla JavaScript, HTML, and CSS.
-The application allows users to search for Wikipedia articles using the Wikipedia API and displays the results dynamically.
+The application allows users to search for Wikipedia articles using the CCBP Wiki-search API and displays the results dynamically.

 ## Features
 - Search Wikipedia articles in real time
-- Fetch and display results using the Wikipedia API
+- Fetch and display results using the CCBP Wiki-search API
 - Clickable links to view full articles on Wikipedia
 - Responsive design for mobile and desktop